An Overview of the RAIL Performance Model

 How do you measure web performance?
 Whether you care more about speed or image quality, you should always consider multiple metrics when optimizing your web apps.
 Fortunately, the RAIL model provides an accurate and comprehensive way to evaluate the user experience so that you can make meaningful improvements.

-RAIL is an acronym for “Response, Animation, Idle and Load.”
-The model categorizes user interactions under these four domains.
+RAIL is an acronym for "Response, Animation, Idle and Load."
+These four areas of performance are the key components that make up the RAIL model, and they are used to help developers optimize the performance of their web applications.
 Users have different expectations whenever they tap, click on or scroll over your various page elements.
 Therefore, the RAIL model measures each user interaction with different context-specific goals in mind.

-- Animation speed applies to any visual animations you have on the page as well as user scrolling and dragging.
-The ideal goal is 60fps, or one frame every 16ms.
+Animation speed applies to any visual animations you have on the page as well as user scrolling and dragging.
+The ideal goal is one frame every 10 ms or less.

-- Idle work refers to what is happening in the background of your website after it initially loads.
-Idle work should be divided into 50ms blocks so that it doesn’t drag down response time.
+Idle work should be divided into 50 ms blocks so that it doesn't drag down response time.

 It's often said that the internet is shortening people's attention spans, but humans have always been pretty impatient by nature.
 We're wired to crave instant gratification, so the brain can register delays as small as one-tenth of a second.
 Nonetheless, today's web users are used to waiting for about a second for a response whenever they click on a link.
 If a task takes longer than that, users become more likely to give up and turn away.
 For instance, BBC News famously noticed that their website was losing 10 percent of visitors for every extra second their homepage took to load.

-That said, each users’ patience is dependant on their expectations.
-Back in the 1990s, people waited for over a minute just to connect with the internet.
-Today, some desktop users with fast connections won’t wait one second for an image to load.
-Mobile users who are accustomed to 3G connections are more forgiving than desktop users; they tend to wait around for three seconds before abandoning a task according to Google's DoubleClick.
+That said, each user's patience is dependent on their expectations.
+Back in the 1990s, people waited for over a minute just to connect to the internet.
+Today, some desktop users with fast connections won't wait one second for an image to load.
+Mobile users who are accustomed to 3G connections are more forgiving than desktop users; they tend to wait around for three seconds before abandoning a task according to Think with Google.

 You can never satisfy everyone, but using the RAIL model will improve your chances of retaining new visitors.
 Google and other search engines consider website speed in their rankings, so faster pages are also likely to get more unique views.